RamezCh/BHT/Computer Science for Data Science/calculator/README.md

 ---

-Goal of this assignment is to set-up a new *Python* project following the guidance from the article.
+Goal of this assignment is to set up a new *Python* project following the guidance from the article.
 The project will create two components, a *"Calculator"* with methods: